rdohms/meetup-api-client/README.md

 ## Installation

 The library is available through Composer, so its easy to get it.
-Simply add this to your `composer.json` file:

-    "require": {
-        "dms/meetup-api-client": "~1.0"
-    }

-And run `composer install`
+Just Run this:

+    composer require dms/meetup-api-client

 ## Features